Namratha2301/CarPrice_AnalysisAndPrediction/README.md

 ### Steps Followed

-1. **Data Import and Cleaning**: We began by importing the dataset and performing necessary cleaning to ensure the data was ready for analysis.
+1. **Data Import and Cleaning**: I began by importing the dataset and performing necessary cleaning to ensure the data was ready for analysis.

 2. **Exploratory Data Analysis (EDA)**: Conducted EDA to explore relationships between individual features and vehicle prices, helping to identify key correlations and draw insightful conclusions.